Article

 5. Check customer service and support

-Assess the PEO company’s support, looking closely at its availability, contact options, and average response times.
+Assess the PEO company’s support by examining its availability, contact options, and average response times closely.
 Compliance issues are often time-sensitive, so you need to know the team will provide prompt and expert assistance.

 6. Review and negotiate the contract